 Sugar wax preparation:

-2. Place the sugar, water, and lemon juice in a non-stick pan and turn on the heat.
+2. Place the sugar, water, and lemon juice in a non-stick pan, turn on the heat, and stir.

-3. Set the heat to medium heat so that your wax doesn’t burn.
+3. Set the heat to medium so that your wax doesn’t burn.

-4. Lower the heat but keep stirring till it begins to turn golden brown.
+4. Reduce the heat intensity, but keep stirring until it begins to turn golden brown.